Complexity Powered Machine Intelligent Classification of Quantum Many-Body Dynamics

-A crucial step in using unsupervised learning methods to cluster data and identify phase transition is to define the distance between different data sets.
-One natural choice is to use the Euclidean distance as $M_{ij}= \lVert \mathbf{D}_i - \mathbf{D}_j \rVert_2$ which is widely used in previous papers.
+Defining the inter-dataset distance metric constitutes a crucial prerequisite when employing unsupervised learning methods to cluster data and identify phase transitions.
+One natural choice is to use the Euclidean distance as $M_{ij}= \lVert \mathbf{D}_i - \mathbf{D}_j \rVert_2$ which is widely used in previous papers \cite{Durr2019_prb,RodriguezNieva2019_np,Zvyagintseva2021_commphys}.
 However, the similarity between two sequences is determined not only by their distance at corresponding time, but also by their fluctuation patterns.
-As shown in Fig.~\ref{schematic diagram}(a), two sequences with a small Euclidean distance might have very different fluctuation patterns.
+As shown in Fig.~\ref{schematic_diagram}(a), two sequences with a small Euclidean distance might have very different fluctuation patterns.
 Conversely, two sequences displaying similar patterns may have a large Euclidean distance.
 Therefore, we need to propose a distance definition that balances the Euclidean distance and the similarity of fluctuation patterns between sequences.

-Here, we use the ``complexity'' to quantitatively describe the fluctuation patterns of sequences~\cite{Gustavo2011_book}.
-The complexity for data $\mathbf{D}$ is defined as
+The TFC measures cumulative variations in temporal sequences through trajectory geometry~\cite{Gustavo2011_book}.
+For a discrete sequence $\mathbf{D}$ with state vectors $\mathbf{O}_l \in R^{m} $, the TFC is defined as:

-which can be visualized as the stretching length of the temporal sequence as illustrated in Fig.~\ref{schematic diagram}(b) .
-According to Fig.~\ref{schematic diagram}(c), as the frequency of the major oscillating pattern in the time series increases, the complexity also increases.
-The complexity of the time series thus highlights the high-frequency features of the sequences.
+This metric geometrically corresponds to the stretching length of the sequence trajectory, as demonstrated in Fig.~\ref{schematic_diagram}(b).
+Fig.~\ref{schematic_diagram}(c) illustrates that TFC scales with the dominant oscillatory frequency of the temporal patterns.
+It effectively captures high-frequency features, where rapid state transitions lead to more pronounced trajectory stretching.

-We apply complexity to measure distances between sequences.
-The complexity-powered distance is given by the following formula~\cite{ij}:
+We apply TFC to construct distances between sequences.
+The TFCAD is given by the following formula~\cite{ij}: